History of Minsk: In the Grand Duchy of Lithuania

-After the Union of Lublin
+In the Polish–Lithuanian Commonwealth

 In 1569 after the Union of Lublin the Grand Duchy of Lithuania and Kingdom of Poland merged into the Polish–Lithuanian Commonwealth, while still maintaining themselves as two separate entities legally, militarily and socially.
 Since then, a Polish community settled in Minsk – government clerks, officers and craftsmen.

-By the middle of the 16th century Minsk was an important economic and cultural centre of the Polish–Lithuanian Commonwealth.
+By the middle of the 16th century, Minsk was an important economic and cultural centre of the Polish–Lithuanian Commonwealth.
 The city contained several guilds of craftsmen and was an important trading centre.
 Minsk merchants exported wood, tar, wax, blacksmith's work, glass, skins and furs.
 They brought in salt, wine, spices, fabrics and metals.
 Minsk had a thriving merchant port on Svislach river, which connected the city with Kiev and Smolensk.

 Minsk was an important centre for Eastern Orthodox Church and boasted seven Orthodox religious brotherhoods.
 After the Union of Brest there was a rise of influence of both Uniate church and Roman Catholic Church.
 They were wealthier under the Polish rule and received funding for building new monasteries and churches.
 In the 16th century Minsk was an important cultural centre with schools and printing works.
 It was also in this time that Jews began the settle in the city.
 In 1591 Minsk received its first coat-of-arms, depicting Virgin Mary and the angels.
 By the early 17th century Minsk had some stone houses in Verkhni Horad (Uppert Town) and was surrounded by new earth mound with stone fortifications.
 There were two suburbs outside the city walls – Traetskae suburb on the left bank of the Svislach and Rakauskaye suburb to the west of the city, on the trading route to Vilnius and Warsaw.

 In 1654 Minsk was conquered by troops of Tsar Alexei of Russia.
 Russians governed the city until 1667, when it was regained by the King of Poland and Grand Duke of Lithuania John II Casimir Vasa.
 By the end of the Deluge, Minsk had only about 2,000 residents and just 300 houses.
 Other cities and towns of Lithuania were also heavily devastated by the war.
 The second wave of devastation occurred during the Great Northern War when Minsk was occupied in 1708 and 1709 – by the Swedish army of Charles XII and then by the Russian army of Peter the Great.
 Minsk paid large retributions to both foreign armies.

 The last decades of the Polish-Lithuanian rule were indicated by decline or very slow development.
 Minsk was a small provincial town of little economic or military significance.
 By 1790 it had population of 6,500–7,000 and was slowly rebuilding to the city limits of 1654.
 In 1785 the city magistrate was also complemented with an elected city council.
 Most of Minsk residents were Jews and Poles, while Belarusians were a minority.
 There was also a small minority of Belarusian-speaking Tartars living in Tatarskaya Slabada to the northwest of the then city limits.